A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if John Travolta had changed the direction of his career?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Movies thread.
+Alternate Historian and 1 other(s) like this article.

 In 2011,relaunching his movie career for the fourth time, actor John Travolta turned his back on the violent character roles that he had played for the previous seventeen years.